ejolly/ejolly.github.io/portfolio.md

 layout: page
 ---

-<div>In addition to my academic career and I often do design, research, and engineering with startups and non-profits.
-Here's a list of some of the projects I've had the pleasure of leading and consulting on:</div>
+<div>In addition to my academic career I often do design, research, and engineering with startups and non-profits.
+Here's a list of some of the projects I've had the pleasure of leading and consulting on and some of the different roles I've played:</div>

 <div class="item not-prose">
   <div class="img-text">